-The Pyramid and San Diego Bay Projects are located on the Alaska Peninsula on private property with the subsurface controlled by the Aleut Native Corporation, an Alaska Native-owned corporation.
+1) The Pyramid and San Diego Bay Projects are located on the Alaska Peninsula on private property with the subsurface controlled by the Aleut Native Corporation, an Alaska Native-owned corporation.
 Pyramid hosts an inferred copper resource with excellent exploration upside.
+San Diego Bay Project was previously part of the Pyramid Project.
+The Company decided to separate out the San Diego Bay Project from the Pyramid as the geological studies concluded it was a standalone project.
 The San Diego Project, located adjacent and due East of Pyramid, is an early stage exploration project displaying anomalous gold and copper values in rock, soil and stream sediment samples.
-The Company also owns the Contact Copper Oxide Project located in northeastern Nevada that has a copper resource from an historical prefeasibility study (2013).
+The Company also owns the Contact Copper Oxide Project located in northeastern Nevada that has a copper resource from an historical pre-feasibility study (2013).
+The Company added the Copper Creek Project located in Arizona during the current period.